One of the many questions that I get asked on Twitter is, “Do you have any tips for hiking the Appalachian Trail?”

-- Breakfast: I make a mix of maple oatmeal, granola, almonds, and Carnation milk powder (comes in vanilla, strawberry, chocolate).
+- Breakfast: I make a mix of maple oatmeal, granola, almonds, and Carnation milk powder (comes in vanilla, strawberry, and chocolate).
 Just add water in the morning for breakfast.
-Other ideas include grits, oatmeal, breakfast bars or toaster pastries.
+Other ideas include grits, oatmeal, breakfast bars, or toaster pastries.

 - Lunch/Supper: Use chicken, salmon, and tuna pouches.
 You can bring tortillas for bread (carbs).
 There are packs of noodles, rice, and potatoes that cost in the area of a dollar and come in many flavors.
-Ramen noodles are also a good light-weight option and can be eaten dry.
-Consider quinoa as it is loaded in nutrients.
+Ramen noodles are also a good lightweight option and can be eaten dry.
+Consider quinoa as it is loaded with nutrients.
 Peanut butter is a favorite on the trails.

 For those who drink, you have to ask if the extra weight is really worth it.